 - Cleaning your home puts you at risk, especially if you already have the rodents at home.
 This way, you can accidentally touch or inhale droppings, urine, or saliva.

 - Cleaning old and unused garages, barns, or any old buildings puts you at risk.
 Rodents may have gotten to these first and have made it their homes too.

 - If you are the type who loves the great outdoors and are always camping or hiking, be careful.
 You might be camping in a rodent-infested camp or trail.

 Diagnosing a case of Hantavirus Pulmonary Syndrome at its beginning is quite difficult.
 Early symptoms are fever, muscle aches, and fatigue, but these symptoms are commonly found in influenza too.
 Misdiagnosis is pretty common.
 Last year, a North Dakota woman died from the hantavirus after being misdiagnosed with the flu.
 One thing that could spell the difference is proper disclosure of whether there is potential rodent contact together with shortness of breath.
 Seek immediate medical attention once these symptoms occur.

 There is no specific cure for this disease, but if detected early and brought to the Intensive Care Unit for medical attention, the patient will do just fine.

 Now you know the dangers of having rodents around, do not take the risks.
 If you see rodents inside your outside your home, call in the best pest control company near you: Go- Forth Pest Control Company.

-Go – Forth has a team of highly skilled, well- trained professionals who can get the job done.
-They use only family -friendly and pet – friendly methods with state- of- the -art equipment that will effectively rid your house of these dangerous rodents.
+Go – Forth has a team of highly-skilled, well- trained, professional pest technicians who can get the job done.
+They use only family-friendly and pet – friendly methods with state- of- the -art equipment that will effectively rid your house of these dangerous rodents.